Note

 Database

-stores infromation about past matches
+stores information about past matches

 the data from played games

-information requested by the player to be displayed by the ui
+information requested by the player to be displayed by the UI

 3.2.
 Technical Context